-Pownall was commissioned lieutenant on 7 October 1755.
 He was promoted commander of the Favourite 16 on 6 August 1759, and in July 1761 was under the orders of Captain Charles Proby of the Thunderer 74 off Spain, being present at the capture of the Achille 64 and Bouffonne 32 by this officer’s squadron.
 On 21 May 1762 he earned himself the immense fortune of £64,872 when the Favourite assisted the Active 36, Captain Herbert Sawyer, in the capture of the Spanish register-ship Hermione, which had been bound for Cadiz from South America with a half million pounds worth of treasure aboard.
-The Spanish had been unaware of any declaration of war and they surrendered without coming to action.
+The Spanish had been unaware of any declaration of war, and they surrendered without coming to action.
 It was one of the greatest prizes ever taken by a British naval officer.

-Pownall left the Favourite in August 1762, and although posted captain on 10 January 1771 he otherwise remained unemployed throughout the peace for the next thirteen years.
+Pownall left the Favourite in August 1762, and although posted captain on 10 January 1771 he otherwise remained unemployed throughout the peace over the next thirteen years.

-In December 1775 he returned to duty by joining the Blonde 32 which was recommissioning at Chatham, earning great praise in high circles for seeking service despite his immense wealth.
-In April he sailed for Quebec with twenty ships in convoy and by September was in the St. Lawrence River, prior to returning to England.
+In December 1775 he returned to duty by joining the Blonde 32, which was recommissioning at Chatham, earning great praise in high circles for seeking service despite his immense wealth.
+In April he sailed for Quebec with twenty ships in convoy, and by September his command was in the St. Lawrence River, prior to returning to England.

 In January 1777 he removed to the Apollo 32, and embarking at Plymouth the commander-in-chief designate of the army in Canada, Lieutenant-General John Burgoyne, he returned to Quebec on 6 May.
-Later in the year he took the Boston privateer Freedom 12, but with the authorities not wishing to detain his ship on largely inactive duty off Canada he sailed for New York where, on 3 October, he supervised the transportation of the Army some sixty miles up the Hudson River to attack two rebel forts.
-Shortly afterwards he was sent to join Vice-Admiral Lord Howe’s fleet that had been engaged in the Philadelphia campaign from 25 August 1777, and he remained thereafter in the Delaware River.
-In the following year he served in Lord Howe’s defence of New York in July 1778 and the manoeuvres off Rhode Island in August 1778, where the Apollo sprung her fore and mainmasts and had to be escorted back to Sandy Hook.
+Later in the year he took the Boston privateer Freedom 12, but as the authorities did not wish to detain his ship on largely inactive duty off Canada, he sailed for New York where, on 3 October, he supervised the transportation of the Army some sixty miles up the Hudson River to attack two rebel forts.
+Shortly afterwards, he was sent to join Vice-Admiral Lord Howe’s fleet that had been engaged in the Philadelphia campaign from 25 August , and he remained thereafter in the Delaware River.
+In the following year he served in Lord Howe s defence of New York in July 1778 and the manoeuvres off Rhode Island in August , where the Apollo sprung her fore and mainmasts and had to be escorted back to Sandy Hook.
 She returned home to be coppered at Plymouth over the winter.

 On 31 January 1779 the Apollo was cruising off Brittany when she came upon a convoy of nine merchantmen under escort of the French frigate Oiseau 32, Lieutenant de Tarade.
-After being brought to action the Frenchman put up a brave fight against Pownall’s superior firepower and skill until the Apollo shot her colours away and Pownall’s men took possession of her.
+The Frenchman put up a brave fight against Pownall’s superior firepower and skill until the Apollo shot her colours away and Pownall’s men took possession of her.
 The Oiseau was carried to England in fair weather and bought into the service.
 Both Pownall, who received a ball to the left breast which was never extricated, and de Tarade were wounded in the action.